 Grease Your Hitch Ball

-You should also inspect your hitch before every trip as part of your regular RV maintenance.
+You should also inspect your hitch before every trip as part of your regular RV maintenance checklist.
 Check the bolts and welds to ensure a sturdy connection.
 Grease when and where necessary depending on your particular setup.